-I purchased the Paderno 3-blade spiralizer probably about a year ago and I adore it.
+I purchased the Paderno 3-blade spiralizer probably about a year ago and I love it.
 Then Paderno asked me if I wanted to try out their newer 4-blade spiralizer.
 Umm, YES.
-I tried it out and decided I loved it.
+I tried it out and decided I love it.
 I passed my 3-blade on to a good friend who just started her own food blog, Chocolate Slopes.
 Edited to add – In efforts to be extremely transparent, I’ve now purchased and tried the Inspiralizer and it is my new favorite – it has genius features that make it a step above (better suction to the counter, better blade system, etc.).

 -The core that is produced is much smaller.
 This not only cuts down on waste but it also makes it easier to spiralize smaller vegetables such as carrots.
 And it makes it so you can get those ADORABLE tiny little spirals.

 -In terms of storage, the 4-blade takes up less space and is safer, with all blades kept inside when in storage position.